jfjelstul/euip/README.md

 This package is currently in development.

-The full EUIP dataset is available [here](https://github.com/jfjelstul/EU-infringement-data) and the source code for the EUIP dataset REST API is available [here](https://github.com/jfjelstul/EU-infringement-data-API).
+The full EUIP dataset and all replication code is available [here](https://github.com/jfjelstul/EU-infringement-data) and the source code for the EUIP dataset REST API is available [here](https://github.com/jfjelstul/EU-infringement-data-API).

 ## Installation